 LAW232: Law of Torts II

 Michelle is a PhD candidate at the University of Sydney.
-Her thesis examines the regulation of pre-implantation genetic testing in Australia, the UK and the US.
+Her thesis examines the regulation of embryo testing in Australia and the UK.

 Medical Law and Medical Ethics.
 In particular, bioethics and comparative healthcare law.